Regensburg University of Applied Sciences

 The Regensburg University of Applied Sciences (Ostbayerische Technische Hochschule Regensburg, literally: East Bavarian Technical University of Regensburg) is a university of applied sciences (UAS) in Regensburg, Germany.
 It was founded in 1971 as a college for technology, economics and social work, but has roots in the mid-19th century.
 Today, the university is one of the largest universities of applied sciences in Bavaria.
-As of the 2023/2024 winter semester, its eight faculties offer 33 Bachelor's degree programs, 20 Master's degree programs, four part-time Bachelor's degree programs, and four continuing education Master's degree programs.
-The focus is on engineering and computer sciences as well as law, economics and social sciences.
+As of the 2025/2026 winter semester, its eight faculties offer 37 Bachelor's degree programs, 23 Master's degree programs, six part-time Bachelor's degree programs, and four continuing education Master's degree programs.
+The fields of study are Engineering and Business Studies, Computer Science and Mathematics, Social Sciences and Health Care, as well as Architecture and Design.
+The current number of students in the winter semester 2025/2026 is 11,134.

 History

 Beginnings

 The history of Regensburg University of Applied Sciences dates back to the mid-19th century, when the private drawing teacher Johann Dörner founded a private school for construction and plan drawing in 1846.
 In 1868, this school was merged with the "Königlich Bayerische Realschule, Regensburg" (Royal Bavarian Vocational School in Regensburg) to offer training in construction trades beyond the regular school curriculum.
 In 1953 it was transformed and renamed into the so-called Bauschule für Hoch- und Tiefbau (School for Construction and Civil Engineering).